Communication Between Teachers and Parents/Guardians

 - Emails may replicate information sent through other channels, provide reminders of classroom activities, or announce new and upcoming opportunities.

 - Parents should read all emails received and provide any requested responses.

 - Teachers will respond to emails in a timely fashion.
 Except on rare occasions, teachers do not read or respond to email during the school day while they are teaching.

 - During school hours, if parents need to provide teachers with any pertinent, time-sensitive information about their child, contact the Director, PLS@BethAmi.org, 301-762-5594.

-Designated Parent-Teacher Meetings: Teachers will schedule parent-teacher conferences as warranted.
+Designated Parent-Teacher Meetings.
+Teachers will schedule formal parent-teacher conferences at least twice per year.
 You are welcome to schedule additional meetings to discuss your child’s educational progress.
-Please email your teacher to arrange a time.
+Email your teacher to arrange a time.